spolanski/blog/_posts/2017-07-15-A-word-about-skateboarding.md

 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

 For this particular loading case, I don't have any experimental data to check whether the numerical model is correct.
-However, I can compare the obtained reaction forces with those from static pressure test.
+However, I can compare the obtained reaction forces with values from the static pressure test.
 From the static simulation, I know that the deck should break under the loading of 3000-4000 N. Looking at the plot below, one can say that this is happening here.
 Just after 4000 N the Reaction Force value starts fluctuating.
 This is the moment when skateboard starts breaking.

 {% capture imagesrc %}00_skate/RF_Trucks.png{% endcapture %}
 {% capture imagetitle %}Reaction Force in Trucks{% endcapture %}